DinaHamdan/FFM/FFM.markdown

 Remove Members
-Add a condtion to check if profile is complete : add a function at Login to check if profile fname last name and avatar are empty or not
+Add a condtion to check if profile is complete : add a function at Login to check if profile fname last name and avatar are empty or not added link page to change password Not complete

 weekend
 I did not